sonofhypnos/thoughts/README.md

 - [ ] Add tags
 - [ ] add page feature where you can see the original markdown file
 - [ ] ask before commiting non-blog files
+- [ ] support quotes in markdown better